 Oscar Malo Jr. Memorial Hall Adaptive Re-Use for Shift Workspaces

 This renovation and remodel project seeks to re-establish the original Oscar Malo Jr. Memorial Hall gymnasium as a vibrant, community hub.
 The Client’s goal was to transform the building, originally constructed in 1929, into a shared office environment, with a bar/restaurant occupying the sidewalk frontage along Logan Street.
 This specialized type of open-office allows for an increase in tenant productivity by developing flexible workspace options and establishing a creative environment and community for its users.
-Several of the original elements from the ‘20s construction remain today, and include the impressive, large-volume of the main interior space, a narrow, three-sided mezzanine, exposed steel trusses with tongue-and-groove wood ceiling and large skylight running most of the length of the building.
-The interior finishes incorporate an industrial palette of glass, steel, brick and wood.
-Color and texture is incorporated into the design by the interjection of multicolored, full-height signage, large graphics panels and hospitality-type fixtures and furniture.
+Several of the original elements from the ‘20s construction remain today and include the impressive, large-volume of the main interior space, a narrow, three-sided mezzanine, exposed steel trusses with tongue-and-groove wood ceiling and a large skylight running most of the length of the building.
+The interior finishes incorporate an industrial palette of glass, steel, brick, and wood.
+Color and texture are incorporated into the design by the interjection of multicolored, full-height signage, large graphics panels, and hospitality-type fixtures and furniture.

-- Client: Withheld
+- Client: Shift Workspaces

-- Completed: Unrealized
+- Completed: TBD

-- Size: 11,500 GSF
+- Size: 11,500 sf

-- Denver, Colorado
+- Location: Denver, Colorado